-Does Supernational cause motion sickness?
+Does Supernatural cause motion sickness?

-You play Supernational in a stationary environment as balloons and triangles come towards you.
+You play Supernatural in a stationary environment as balloons and triangles come towards you.
 There is also a 360-degree movement with lunging to the right and left that may upset some.
 There is no way to turn this off.

-Supernatural does have 360 degrees turns but it should not cause motion sickness issues in most people.
+Supernatural does have forced 360 degrees turns but it should not cause motion sickness issues in most people.

 Is Supernatural VR worth it and the monthly $20 subscription price?

 Finally, we need to get into the big question….
 Is Supernatural VR worth a monthly subscription?
-There are many, many fitness games available to play on the Oculus Quest 2 that do NOT cost a monthly fee.
+There are many, many fitness games available to play on the Meta Quest 2 that do NOT cost a monthly fee.
 So when we have a look at is Supernatural worth it, we must compare it to those other games and see it be a step above and beyond them.

-As mentioned above there are several other fitness games that give you as much a workout.
+As mentioned above there are several other fitness games that give you AS much a workout (and in some instances more).
 The visuals in Supernatural are hands down the best, but you won’t really be looking at them too much.
-All other parts of Supernatural are available in a different VR fitness game, that have a one-time cost.
+All other parts of Supernatural are available in a different VR fitness game, that has a one-time cost.

 Many people swear by Supernatural as their go-to fitness app.
-Pretty locations, songs they are familiar with, and daily new workouts are likely a big part of that.
+Pretty locations, songs they are familiar with, and daily ‘new’ workouts are likely a big part of that.
 If those three items are really important to you then Supernatural VR might be for you.
 If it works for you and gets you motivated, and you don’t mind the monthly $20 fee, great!